 Until about two years ago we did.
-(Mayor Mauricio) Macri doesn’t understand that people can be auto sufficient.
+(Mayor Mauricio) Macri doesn’t understand that people can be self-sufficient.
 He thinks that everyone needs to work for someone else.
-But two years ago they passed a law stating that this is a manner to survive, that they can’t charge taxes and that we’re free to use public space.
+But two years ago they passed a law stating that this is a legal way to survive, that they can’t charge taxes and that we’re free to use public space.
 So they don’t bother us anymore.

 • What about the people out here who aren’t selling handmade goods?